 Like everywhere else near central London, accommodation prices will empty your wallet, but then you can boast that you’ve got the King as a neighbor.
 Well served by London’s public transport, this is the city’s museum district and therefore a much quieter option than the center of town, which is just a mere 10 minutes on the Underground.

 For its small size, the City of London – also known as the Square Mile – punches well above its weight for must-see attractions.
 This neighborhood is home to the Tower of London and St Paul’s Cathedral – you could easily spend half a day at each, learning all about the city's often-gruesome history.
 For astonishing (and free) views across London, book advance tickets to the Sky Garden, an indoor garden on the 43rd floor of a building known as the Walkie Talkie due to its curved top.
 In 2026, the Museum of London will reopen as The London Museum, with new innovative galleries and display spaces within Smithfield's Grade-II-listed market buildings.

-Very few people actually live in the City, meaning it's much emptier in the evenings and on weekends, allowing for people-free exploration of its alleyways and Christopher Wren–designed churches.
-But that also means fewer accommodation options, and those that are here tend to be pricey.
-This is probably the best-connected neighborhood in the whole of London, however, so what you’re really paying for is convenience and surprisingly quiet evenings right in the heart of one of the world’s noisiest cities.
+Very few people actually live in the City, so it's often quite empty in the evenings and on weekends, allowing for people-free exploration of its alleyways and Christopher Wren–designed churches.
+But that also means fewer accommodation options and those that are here tend to be pricey.
+This is probably the best-connected neighborhood in the whole of London, however, so what you’re really paying for is convenience and surprisingly quiet streets right in the heart of one of the world’s noisiest cities.

 Notting Hill and West London

 This part of west London has many superb restaurants and a lot of decent (but expensive) accommodation options.
 It's home to the iconic Portobello Road Market, which sells an eclectic mix of fashion, trinkets, antiques and street food, and the Design Museum, where the history of modern design is covered in a lavish gallery.